solman252/function-flow-js/README.md

 # JavaScript Functions Workshop

-This is a JavaScript functions workshop designed for Nayland College students and first-year NMIT Digital Technlogy students.
+This is a JavaScript functions workshop designed for Nayland College students and first-year NMIT Digital Technology students.
 It includes interactive coding exercises, peer programming, visualizations, and automated feedback — using only JavaScript.

 ## Learning Goals